Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Many foods are full of additives and preservatives so careful selection of packaged food in supermarkets is advised.
 Additives to avoid are MSG (monosodium glutamate) which could cause stomach upsets and headaches; artificial food colourings should also be avoided particularly blue 1, blue 2, green 3, red 3 and yellow 6 and Saccharin.

 When pregnant a woman’s body may require different amounts of vitamins to support the growth of the foetus.
 Pregnancy causes a woman’s body to experience drastic hormonal changes, this adds a lot of strain to the body and so a woman should check what types of vitamins she requires.
 Your doctor can recommend safe, effective pre-natal supplements that can provide you with enough vitamins to ensure healthy foetal development.
 Of course getting these nutrients from food is always the best option.

-Another thing to think about if you are eating out is to try and make sure the food is served steaming hot and not lukewarm nor cold.
-Also try and avoid too much fast food as they can be high in sugars and saturated fats.
+Another thing to think about if you are eating out is to try and make sure the food is served steaming hot and not lukewarm or cold.
+Also try and avoid too much fast food, processed food and junk food as they can be high in sugars and saturated fats.

 The number one rule to remember is to eat when you are hungry.
 Try not to worry about your changing appetite, just take into account the above foods to avoid and try to gain weight at the recommended rate which your doctor or midwife will no doubt monitor.